Decoding I2C protocol

 - The start bit,

 - The address master wants to read from/write to,

 There is short video to explain how to decode I2C protocol with PoScope4 and PoScopeMega1.

-This tutorial explained and demonstrated how easy is decoding of I2C protocol with PoScopeMega1 logic analyzer.
-If you are interested in PoScopeMega1 logic analyzer you can read more about it here.
+This tutorial explained and demonstrated how easy is decoding of the I2C protocol with the PoScopeMega1 logic analyzer.
+If you are interested in the PoScopeMega1 logic analyzer you can read more about it here.